Oleksandr Moroz

-Алекса́ндр Алекса́ндрович Моро́з) (born 29 February 1944) is a Ukrainian politician.
+Александр Александрович Мороз) (born 29 February 1944) is a Ukrainian politician.
 He was the Chairman of the Verkhovna Rada twice, from 1994 to 1998 and again from 2006 to 2007.
+He has stood as a candidate for President of Ukraine five times.

-Moroz is one of the founders and the leader of the Socialist Party of Ukraine, formerly an influential political party in Ukraine.
-Moroz lost parliamentary representation when the Socialist Party failed to secure sufficient number of votes (2.86%) in the 2007 snap parliamentary election, falling 0.14% short of the 3% election threshold.
+One of the founders and a former leader of the Socialist Party of Ukraine, formerly an influential party in Ukraine, Moroz lost parliamentary representation when the Socialist Party failed to secure a sufficient number of votes in the 2007 snap parliamentary election, falling 0.14% short of the 3% election threshold.

 Early life and career

 Oleksandr Oleksandrovych Moroz was born on 29 February 1944 in the village of Buda, Tarashcha Raion, Kyiv Oblast, then part of the Ukrainian SSR in the Soviet Union.
 He graduated as a mechanical engineer from the Ukrainian Agricultural Academy in Kyiv (now National University of Life and Environmental Sciences of Ukraine).

 After graduation he worked in the agricultural sector as an engineer and teacher for roughly twelve years, including at state farms and technical colleges in Zhytomyr and Kyiv regions.
 He began party work in 1976 in the apparatus of the Kyiv Oblast committee of the Communist Party of Ukraine, later heading the organizational/agricultural departments and holding trade-union posts at the oblast level in the 1980s; he subsequently entered national politics in 1990 as a deputy of the Supreme Soviet (later Verkhovna Rada).

 He is reported to have received the Soviet Medal For Labour Valour.